 Patent Assertion Entities are often negatively portrayed as harmful “patent trolls” that engage in speculative and abusive patent litigation against manufacturing companies.
 Although mass PAE litigation has mainly been US phenomenon, a recent study indicated that PAEs are on the rise in Europe and a number of changes to the European patent and litigation system have been recommended.
 This paper provides a different perspective on PAEs.
 It will first show that not all PAEs engage in harmful activities and that most are in the legitimate business of patent licensing.
 Further, Europe has in place different patent and litigation incentives than the US, which effectively guard against any abusive patent litigation.
 Finally, the available evidence does not in fact show the presence of mass and harmful PAE litigation in Europe.

-Categories: Patent System and Patent Quality, SMEs, IP Enforcement
+Categories: IP Enforcement, Patent System and Patent Quality, SMEs

 Standardization for the Digital Economy: The Issue of Interoperability and Access Under Competition Law